 Technology is an integral component of educating our students in the 21st Century.
 The goal of the District 96 Technology Department is to create and support technology-rich learning environments for our students and staff.
 The department is dedicated to supporting the district vision of student learning through the seamless implementation and integration of technology.
-The Instructional Technology Team work directly with our staff to assist them with the integration of technology-based curricular resources and tools.

 The District 96 Technology Department plans, implements and maintains the network infrastructure for five schools located in Riverside, Brookfield, and North Riverside.
 In addition, the department designs professional development and assists teachers with integrating technology tools into the curriculum.

 District 96 has a robust, high-speed fiber, 1GBps wide-area network (WAN) between schools, a 300MBps WAN connection to our Administrative Center and a single high-speed fiber, 1GBps connection out to the Internet.

 The vast majority of the district's devices connect to the network wirelessly via a Cisco Meraki Wireless Local-Area Network (802.11ac) that was installed in December of 2016.
 The district recently replaced its network switches in 2018 and 2019, opting for the Cisco Meraki product line for all its switchgear.

 The district will complete the installation of (1) outdoor access point at each school by the end of the 2021 fiscal year.
 This will allow for outdoor Wi-Fi connectivity.
 This level of service will likely be expanded during the 2021-22 school year.